 - Drawing down from your super could mean there is less to access when you fully retire.

 - If you aren’t sure, seek some financial advice.
-Our financial planners can help you.
+We have a team of financial planners available to help you.

 What about a tax-free retirement income stream?

-Once you retire completely, or you meet one of the other conditions of releaseThis may include: leaving an employer once you turn 60 or you have ceased gainful employment and do not plan to work more than 10 hours a week again, once you have reached your preservation age., you can convert your TRIS to a retirement income stream by completing this form (see section 5).
+Once you retire completely, or you meet one of the other conditions of releaseThis may include: leaving an employer once you turn 60 or you have ceased gainful employment and do not plan to work more than 10 hours a week again, once you have reached your preservation age., you can convert your TRIS to a retirement income stream.

 A retirement income stream gives you access to more of your super, offers tax free investment returns and income withdrawals and has more flexible lump-sum payment rules.I want to learn more about a retirement income stream